Condition Monitoring for Workplace Safety

-Governments have passed laws holding businesses responsible for providing employees with a safe working environment.
+From OSHA to the EPA, laws and regulations hold businesses responsible for providing employees with a safe working environment.
 Workplace conditions that pose a risk to personnel should be avoided and training completed to minimize hazards.
-Thankfully, advances in technology like IIoT sensors for condition monitoring are making it easier for facilities to improve worker safety by reducing the contact maintenance teams need to have with running machinery and dangerous areas.
+Thankfully, advances in technology like vibration sensors for condition monitoring are making it easier for facilities to improve worker safety by reducing the contact maintenance teams need to have with running machinery and dangerous areas.
 Providing a safe environment ensures that businesses maintain regulatory compliance and improves morale.

 What Are the Regulations?